The Endangered Red Wolf

-Only 14 Red Wolves Are Left, What Happens Next
+Only 11 Known Red Wolves Are Left; What Happens Next

 The WCC is generally home to 15 – 20 red wolves.
 Every one of them beautiful, and all valuable contributions to the recovery of their rare and at-risk species.
 But as things stand, these wolves exist in a world that currently has only one place for them in the wild – North Carolina – and U.S. Fish and Wildlife Service (USFWS) seeks to take that place away.

 In June 2018, the USFWS released its proposal for managing the last wild red wolves – a single population in eastern North Carolina consisting of fewer than 30 individuals.
 The Service proposed to reduce the red wolf recovery area by nearly 90 percent and limit the wild population to just 10 – 15 wolves.
 The proposal would also eliminate protections for any red wolves that wander off the newly-designated recovery area, effectively allowing anyone to kill red wolves on private lands, for any reason.